rewheaton/rewheaton.github.io/week_05/llm_art_of_war.md

 "When envoys are sent with compliments in their mouths, it is a sign that the enemy wishes for a truce."
 "The general who advances without coveting fame and retreats without fearing disgrace, whose only thought is to protect his country and do good service for his sovereign, is the jewel of the kingdom."
 ```

-A few of those weren't actually about retreating yourself but rather when your opponent does.
+A few of those quotes weren't actually about retreating yourself but rather about when your opponent does.

-The second question I asked it was "Do you think this book has applications outside of warfare?" and the answer blew me away at first:
+The second question I asked it was, "Do you think this book has applications outside of warfare?" and the answer blew me away at first:

 ```